dcm4che-dockerfiles/dcm4chee-arc-psql/README.md

            -d dcm4che/dcm4chee-arc-psql:5.10.5-logstash-secure-ui
 ```

+#### Environment Variables

+##### `LDAP_BASE_DN`

+This environment variable sets the base domain name for LDAP.
+In the above example, it is being set to "dc=dcm4che,dc=org".
+This should match with the value used during startup of `slapd` container.

+##### `LDAP_ROOTPASS`

+This environment variable sets the root password for LDAP.
+In the above example, it is being set to "secret".
+This should
+match with the value used during startup of `slapd` container.

+##### `LDAP_CONFIGPASS`

+This environment variable sets the password for users who wish to change the schema configuration in LDAP.
+In the above
+example, it is being set to "secret".
+This should match with the value used during startup of `slapd` container.

+##### `ARCHIVE_DEVICE_NAME`

+This is the name of archive device which can be set per one's application.
+In the above example, it is being set to
+"dcm4chee-arc".
+This should match with the value used during startup of `slapd` container.

+##### `POSTGRES_DB`

+This environment variable defines the name for the default database that is created when the postgres image was started.
+In the above example, it is being set to "pacsdb".
+This should match with the value used during startup of `postgres` container.

+##### `POSTGRES_USER`

+This environment variable used in conjunction with `POSTGRES_PASSWORD` is the user with superuser power and its password.
+In the above example, it is being set to "pacs".
+This should match with the value used during startup of `postgres` container.

+##### `POSTGRES_PASSWORD`

+This environment variable is the superuser password for PostgreSQL.
+In the above example, it is being set to "pacs".
+This should match with the value used during startup of `postgres` container.

+##### `KEYCLOAK_ADMIN_USER`

+This environment variable used in conjunction with `KEYCLOAK_ADMIN_PASSWORD` is the user with superuser power and its password
+for Keycloak which is used in secured versions of archive for authentication purposes.
+In the above example, it is being
+set to "admin".
+This can be set as per one's application needs.

+##### `KEYCLOAK_ADMIN_PASSWORD`

+This environment variable is the superuser password for Keycloak.
+In the above example, it is being set to "admin".
+This can be set as per one's application needs.

+##### `SSL_REQUIRED`

+This environment variable is used to indicate the type of SSL authentication required for Keycloak.
+Keycloak can run out of the box without SSL so long as one sticks to private IP addresses like localhost, 127.0.0.1,
+10.0.x.x, 192.168.x.x, and 172..16.x.x.
+If one doesn’t have SSL/HTTPS configured on the server or one tries to access
+Keycloak over HTTP from a non-private IP address then one will get an error.

+##### `AUTH_SERVER_URL`

+This environment variable is used to match `auth-server-url` used in the wildfly configuration for Keycloak.

+##### `JAVA_OPTS`

+This environment variable is used to set the JAVA_OPTS during archive startup.

+##### `WILDFLY_CHOWN`

+This environment variable is used to set the ownership to the storage directory.

 #### Use Docker Compose

 Alternatively you may use [Docker Compose](https://docs.docker.com/compose/) to take care for starting and linking